 Innovation of Note

 The New Mexico Supreme Court formed a working group to explore Limited License Legal Technicians.
-The Working Group has been directed to deliver a final report by January 1, 2020.
+The Working Group final report can be found here.

 Differences from ABA Model Rules